-He is Chair of Ambulance Victoria’s Board of Directors, Chair of the Victoria Institute of Forensic Mental Health Board of Directors and a non-Executive Director of the Essendon Football Club.
+He is Chair of Bushfire Recovery Victoria, Chair of Ambulance Victoria’s Board of Directors, Chair of the Victoria Institute of Forensic Mental Health Board of Directors and a non-Executive Director of the Essendon Football Club.
 He is also a member of the Monash University Accident Research Advisory Board.
 He advises Government at both a Commonwealth and State level across a number of policy areas.

 In November 2017, Ken was appointed Lieutenant-Governor of Victoria.
 He is also an Officer of the Order of Australia and an Australian Police Medal recipient.